Bougakov/Micromake-D1-3D-printer/Calibrating Micromake D1 with OpenDACT.md

 ## Fix errors with non-US locale

-OpenDACT has a bug - because it was written by an American, it assumes that the decimal part in integers is separated by th point.
-Yet in Russia and few other countries comma is used as decimal separator instead.
+OpenDACT has a bug - because it was written by an American, it assumes that the decimal part in integers is separated by the *point* character.
+Yet in Russia and few other countries *comma* is used as decimal separator instead.
 Once the software meets an unexpected symbol, it crashes.
-Author has been notified about this bug - https://github.com/RollieRowland/OpenDACT/issues/13 - but unless fixed, it can be circumvented by changing "locale settings" in Windows:
+Author has been notified about this bug - https://github.com/RollieRowland/OpenDACT/issues/13 - but unless fixed, it can be circumvented by changing "locale settings" in Windows.
+Apply this fix if you are affected by this bug:

 ![Screenshot](https://cloud.githubusercontent.com/assets/1763243/20276440/4d898040-aaad-11e6-83a2-d61963abfb82.png)